Search waiting | Matsusada Precision

 What is a high-voltage power supply?

-A high-voltage power supply is a voltage conversion circuit that boosts a low input voltage to a higher voltage for output.
+A high-voltage power supply is a voltage conversion circuit that boosts a low input voltage potential to a higher voltage potential for output.
 There are many definitions of high voltage.
 At Matsusada Precision, we classify power supplies that output 1000 V or more as high-voltage power supplies.
 In general, a high-voltage power supply refers to a power supply that outputs a DC high voltage.

 Where are high-voltage power supplies used?